 King Idriss, whom Qaddafi overthrew in 1969, had previously secured Libya’s borders by hosting British and American military bases like a good colonial puppet.
-Upon seizing power, Qaddafi immediately had these bases removed and set about transforming Libya into a Jamahiriya (State of the Masses), as outlined in his Green Book, which ensured “direct popular democracy” without the constraints of a national constitution, parliament, or political parties.
+Upon seizing power (in a bloodless coup with the full backing of the Libyan working class), Qaddafi immediately had these bases removed and set about transforming Libya into a Jamahiriya (State of the Masses), as outlined in his Green Book, which ensured “direct popular democracy” without the constraints of a national constitution, parliament, or political parties.
 Before the US began imposing economic sanctions on Libya during the 1980s, it was a peaceful and prosperous country: In 1978, Libya had the highest per capita income of any African country ($6,800 US dollars), and Qaddafi had used Libya’s oil riches to build a generous welfare state in which every citizen was guaranteed food, housing, and clothing.
-How fortunate they are to have been liberated by NATO.
+How fortunate they are to have been liberated from this nightmare by NATO.

 Similar attempts have been made to demonise other insubordinate figures, such as Fidel Castro and Kim Jong-Un, both of whom likewise pose(d) no actual military threat but have been relentlessly harassed and intimidated for their failure to bend to America’s will.
 Yet there is something else that unites all of these revolutionary figures: basketball.

 Fidel Castro correctly identified basketball’s potential for training young revolutionaries by honing the skills—speed, agility, stamina, teamwork, and strategic thinking—that they would require as guerrilla fighters.
-Kim Jong-Un has begun to harness basketball’s potential to improve diplomatic relations and foster international solidarity.
+Kim Jong-Un played basketball as a youth and has begun to harness the sport’s potential to improve diplomatic relations and foster international solidarity.
 The Soviet Union itself was a basketball superpower, supplanting the United States as the greatest in the world at the 1972 Olympics with a convincing and emphatic gold medal win that still gives jingoistic Cold Warrior Doug Collins nightmares.

 So what of Qaddafi?
 According to Alex Owumi, he was like any current NBA star—indeed, any capitalist: obsessed with winning at all costs.
 Owumi is clearly projecting, imposing his own ideology of competitive individualism onto the figure of Qaddafi.
 In fact, Qaddafi had quite different ideas about sports, explaining in his Green Book that “Bedouin people…don’t watch players playing a game; they practice their own games collectively and hold their own festivals, because they feel the spontaneous, inexplicable need for it.”
 Qaddafi regarded privately owned teams as “rapacious social instruments, not unlike the dictatorial political instruments which monopolise power to the exclusion of the people” because “no one person, or group of persons, can play a game of sports on behalf of the people.”
 Owumi’s book is pure slander.